jeffhuth-hubspot/hubspot-mdm/README.md

     - Python Model Dev (python-model-dev.ipynb): Jupyter Notebook to develop the dbt Python models (see below).
         - Connected to Snowflake and analyzed/transformed the data using DataFrames and functions.
         - Experimented with the various functions available in Snowflake Snowpark Conda to see how to best validate and match data.
-- **dbt-Cloud**: Set up dbt-Cloud project.
-    - Connected to GitHub repo and Snowflake
+- **dbt-Cloud**: Set up dbt-Cloud project and connected to GitHub repo and Snowflake account.
     - **Models**:
+        - Testing: All (or almost all) models tested with primary key unique and not null.
+Also, some columns have allowed values tests.
-        - staging/gcs: Created source.yml, stg_models, and models.yml to read GCS external tables for each source
+        - staging/gcs: Created source.yml, stg_models, and models.yml to read GCS external tables for each source.
         - intermediate:
             - contacts:
-                - int_contacts__companies: SQL model to create a companies (w/ ISO countries) lookup table
+                - int_contacts__companies: SQL model to create a companies (w/ ISO countries) lookup table (based on Acme data, the only source with countries).
+Ideally, this could fill-in missing countries from Contact records from other systems.
-                - int_contacts__union_all: SQL model to create a union table of the contacts from the 3 sources (Acme, CRM, RapidData) to review all data, all fields, and begin transforming data.
+                - int_contacts__union_all: SQL model to create a union table of the Contacts from the 3 sources (Acme, CRM, RapidData) to review all data, all fields, and begin transforming data.
             - matching:
-                - int_matching__enrich_contacts: Python model to enrich the Contacts data with additional fields for validation and matching pre-processing.
+                - int_matching__enrich_contacts: Python model to enrich the Contacts data with additional fields for validation and matching pre-processing (functions to clean and validate person names, emails, phone numbers, email addresses, ip addresses, and domains).
                 - int_matching__match_contacts: Python model to run matching rules on the enriched Contacts to find equivalent matching keys for each Contact.
-                - int_matching__deduped_contacts: SQL model to combine the matching keys with the enriched Contacts to normalize and de-duplicate the Contacts.
+                - int_matching__deduped_contacts: SQL model to combine the matching keys with the enriched Contact data to normalize and de-duplicate the Contacts.
         - marts:
-            - contacts/dim_contacts: SQL model to present the cleansed, normalized, and de-duplicated clients to the end-users.
+            - contacts/dim_contacts: SQL model to present the cleansed, normalized, and de-duplicated clients to the end-users (and replicate to the output folder on GCS).

         ![dbt_lineage](https://github.com/jeffhuth-hubspot/hubspot-mdm/blob/e8e6aa2637d83085cf7488f1fc2088edb8d04b83/dbt-lineage.png)

     - **Macros**: Created the following macros to create/run procedures in Snowflake:
-        - create_integration_stages: To create the integrations, stages, and external tables.
+        - create_integration_stages: DDL to create the integrations, stages, and external tables.
-        - create_unload_stream_procedure: Attempted to get a stream procedure to work, but ran out of time.
+        - create_unload_stream_procedure: DDL to create integration, stage, stream, procedure, and task.
+Attempted to get this to work, but ran out of time.
         - trigger_gcs_stage_refresh: A macro to refresh the stage source data from GCS.
-        - unload_table_to_gcs: A macro to unload the dim_contacts table to a CSV in the GCC/output folder.
+        - unload_table_to_gcs: A macro to unload the dim_contacts table to a CSV in the GCS/output folder.
     - **Environments & Jobs**
-        - dev_deployment: Created environment to deploy code to DEV_DWH database
+        - dev_deployment (Environment): Created environment to deploy code to DEV_DWH database
-        - dev-build-all: Created dbt job (scheduled twice daily) to:
+        - dev-build-all (Scheduled Job): Created dbt job (scheduled twice daily) to:
             - Run macro to refresh stage external tables (for GCS Sources).
 This would pick up new files and process them.
             - dbt build: Run and test the models to create dim_contacts.
             - Run macro to unload dim_contacts as a CSV file to GCS/output bucket/folder.